Dear America: Please Don’t Watch DEADPOOL!

 Marvel is already prepping for a sequel, I truly hope and pray we get it right the second time around.

 For better and more uplifting Valentine’s Day movie options, click here.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!